sourceoptics/source_optics/INSTALL.md

 If parallelism is desired, process other organizations on a different machine.
 Feature additions to enable parallel scans on the same machine may be added in the future.

+If you have problems with the scanner going interactive, make sure that you are using SSH URLs for repositories, that the process is wrapped with ssh-agent, and if any credentials have locked keys (SSH keys with passphrases) those are stored on the credential objects.

 Webhooks
 ========